notjrbauer/promise.reduce/README.md

 # promise.reduce
-> "Returns a promise containing the reduced result from the provided function
+> "Returns a promise containing the reduced result from the provided function"

 [![NPM][promise-reduce-icon]][promise-reduce-url]